stephanmg/travis-dependent-builds/README.md

 after_script:
    - curl -LO https://raw.github.com/stephanmg/travis-dependent-builds/master/trigger.sh
    - curl -LO https://raw.github.com/stephanmg/travis-dependent-builds/master/trigger-travis.sh
+   - chmod +x trigger.sh
    - ./trigger.sh stephanmg downstream master $TRAVIS_ACCESS_TOKEN
 ```

 ### Explanation
 The two curl statements, fetch the most recent version of the helper scripts
 `trigger.sh` and `trigger-travis.sh` from the repository you are currently
 reading this README.
+The `chmod` makes the trigger.sh script executable.
-The next line actually triggers a downstream project,
+The next line actually triggers a downstream project, termed *downstream*,
-termed *downstream*, of the github/travis user *stephanmg*, if the upstream
+of the github/travis user *stephanmg*, if the upstream project uses the
-project uses the master branch then a new build of the corresponding master
+master branch then a new build of the corresponding master branch of
-branch of the downstream project will be scheduled.
+the downstream project will be scheduled.
 The TRAVIS_ACCESS_TOKEN
 is the environement variable actually is your github token which you are
 supposed to provide in the corresponding downstream travis project you want
 to trigger (cf. prerequisites below).